-After Brexit, some new rules will apply to British people moving to France.
-Property ownership will be unaffected, but if you’re moving permanently, there will be some changes.
+After Brexit, there will be some changes for British people moving to France.
+Buying property will be unaffected, but if you’re moving permanently, some new rules may apply.
 Here are your need-to-knows.

 Why Brexit is not the end of your overseas property dreams